 - I also use Grammarly, which offers a feature-rich set of spell-check and proofreading options in their free web app.
 They also have an MS Word plugin that will take your spellcheck to the next level.

-Physician Assistant Blogs/Forums
+Physician Assistant Blogs and Forums

 - The PA Platform: Run by Savanna Perry a collection of excellent blogs with guest posts and a very active social media presence.
+She also hosts a wonderful podcast.

 - The Physician Assistant Forum: The "Gold Standard" when it comes to PA forums.
 I frequent this one often and so should you.